Upcoming Internship Opportunities

-The Office of Congresswoman Cathy McMorris Rodgers is looking for spring and summer interns.
+The The Office of Cathy McMorris Rogers is looking for spring, summer, fall, and winter quarter interns for the DC office.
 Applicants should be detail-oriented and friendly, as well as be able to successfully multitask in a fast-paced, professional environment.
 Strong written and oral communication skills, as well as strong customer service skills, are required.
 This is a paid position.
 Washington State ties are a plus, but not required.
-Please direct any questions to firstname.lastname@example.org.
+Please direct any questions and applications to Karli.Plucker@mail.house.gov.

 Summer-long internships are available in Olympia.
 Opportunities include marketing and media internships as well as through the Legacy Washington program.
 For more information, follow the link or check out the site of the SOS.

-All across the state intern opportunities are available for the upcoming election!
-An essential objective of this internship will be learning the skills necessary for grassroots campaigning.
-College credit is available.
-To apply send a resume and cover letter to email@example.com.
+All across the state intern opportunities are available!
+An essential objective of these internship opportunities include learning the skills necessary for grassroots campaigning, finance/development, and communications.
+College credit may be available.
+To apply send a resume and cover letter to firstname.lastname@example.org.